 What’s included

-For API reference, point your AI tool at the llms.txt endpoint.
+For static reference context, point your AI tool at the llms.txt endpoint.
+For live documentation search in MCP-compatible editors, connect

 See the LICENSE file.